India–Oman relations: Expatriate community

 Oman has over five hundred thousand Indian nationals living there making them the largest expatriate community in Oman.
 They annually remit million to India.
 India is a major destination for Omani students pursuing higher studies and in recent years there have been increasing numbers of medical tourists coming into the country from Oman.
 Oman has also been trying to promote itself as a tourist destination in India.
 The Sultanate of Oman has recorded over 200% growth in Indian tourists arrivals with 355,459 travellers visited the country in 2022, compared to 106,042 travellers in 2021, making India the second highest source market for Oman when the country witnessed a massive 348 percent jump in tourists in 2022 compared to 2021.

 Economic relations

 In 2010, bilateral trade between India and Oman stood at $4.5 billion.
 India was Oman's second largest destination for its non-oil exports and its fourth largest source for imports.
 Indian and Omani firms have undertaken joint ventures in a wide range of sectors including fertilisers, pharmaceuticals, energy and engineering.
 The Oman-India Fertiliser Company (OMIFCO) plant at Sur in Oman and the Bharat-Oman Oil Refinery at Bina have been set up as joint ventures between Indian public sector companies and Oman Oil Company.

+In 2024–25, India exported $4.06 billion worth of goods to Oman, while imports from Oman amounted to $6.5 billion.

+Free trade agreement

+The India–Oman Comprehensive Economic Partnership Agreement (CEPA) is a bilateral free trade agreement signed on 18 December 2025 in Muscat by India’s Minister of Commerce and Industry Piyush Goyal and Oman’s Minister of Commerce, Industry and Investment Promotion Qais bin Mohammed Al Yousef; under the agreement, Oman granted India duty-free access on 98.08% of its tariff lines, covering about 99% of Indian exports, while India offered liberalised tariffs on 77.79% of its tariff lines, covering nearly 95% of imports from Oman, along with commitments on services and worker mobility aimed at boosting bilateral trade and investment.
+The agreement marked Oman’s first bilateral trade agreement with any country since its free trade agreement with the United States in 2006, and represented India’s second such agreement with a member state of the Gulf Cooperation Council (GCC).

+Indian PM Narendra Modi said the agreement would strengthen the India–Oman partnership in the 21st century by renewing confidence and momentum, describing it as a forward-looking framework intended to boost trade, enhance investment trust, and create new opportunities across sectors.